-Intangible assets of the Association relate to software purchased from third parties.
+Intangible assets of the Association relate to software purchased from third parties and other intangible assets.

 Intangible assets are initially recognised at cost.

 After the initial recognition, intangible assets are stated at cost less accumulated amortisation and accumulated impairment losses, if any.